Insider’s tips for a ski day

 - 1,100 snow making machines in the ski resort between Ischgl and Samnaun

 - special slopes, mogul slopes and a snow park for winter sports enthusiasts who want to ski away from the regular slopes

-For winter sports enthusiasts: slopes 4 north descent and 5 west descent
+For winter sports enthusiasts: slope 5 west descent

-Both descents – slope 4 as well as slope 5 – offer the best snow conditions well into the late afternoon.
-They’ll lead you from the Pardatschgrat directly down to the valley station of the Pardoramabahn (F2) cable car and are ideal for ‘repeat offenders’ who love long descents.
+Slope 5 offers the best snow conditions well into the late afternoon.
+It’ll lead you from the Pardatschgrat directly down to the valley station of the Pardoramabahn (F2) cable car and is ideal for ‘repeat offenders’ who love long descents.
 The covered distance spans a total of 735 metres of elevation.
 Find out more about the slope length calculation in Ischgl.

 Insider’s tip: Slope 4 is especially popular with locals and skiing instructors.
 Thanks to its advantageous location, the north descent can be skied on from December to April – with hardly any interruptions!

 You are on the hunt for even more slope-adrenaline?
 All special slopes, mogul slopes and racetracks at a glance